-Antea Cement (hereinafter referred as "Antea" or the "Company") delivered a solid result in 2021 despite the uncertainty caused by COVID-19 Pandemic and the rising energy costs.
+The Company delivered a solid result in 2022 despite the rising energy costs.
 The performance of the company was supported by resilient sales volumes across both domestic and export markets and the company capitalized its result on such demand.

-At the same time, ANTEA remained focused on the enduring objective of balanced, responsible, and sustainable long-term growth, embracing change as an organization, and innovating at an accelerated pace.
+At the same time, the Company remained focused on the enduring objective of balanced, responsible, and sustainable long-term growth, embracing change as an organization, and innovating at an accelerated pace.

 Below are shown some of the key financial indicators by comparing the current reporting period to the previous reporting period.